 Enter the total amounts requested for travel abroad and within Canada for the project team, presenters, and student personnel.
 Applicants must obtain the lowest possible travel fares.
-Car rental is an eligible expense only if it is essential to the research.
+Car rental is an eligible expense only if it is essential to the project objectives.

 Subsistence costs must be based on rates approved by the institution or organization that will administer the funds.

 You may include user and consulting fees for computer services.
-Consulting fees for professional and technical services are eligible expenditures only if it is demonstrated in the Budget Justification that expert advice is needed.
+Consulting fees for professional and technical services are eligible expenditures.
+You must demonstrate in the Budget Justification that expert advice is needed.
 If a grant is awarded and you have planned to contract consultants for amounts in excess of $25,000, two independent cost quotations will be required.

 You may include other supply items (e.g., software, stationery, postage, telephone calls) only if they relate directly to the project.

 Purchase or rental of computers and associated hardware is allowable only if these are not accessible through the postsecondary institution or employer.